probablykory/valheim-mods/MoreCrossbows/README.MD

   * Click "OK/Import local mod" on the pop-up for information.

 ## Changelog

+### v1.2.0
+ * Added new AOE bolts
+ * General configuration overhaul.
+ * Damage is now configurable.
+Defaults are balanced well for vanilla, but those who play on higher-difficulty servers or in radically different environments can now tweak the damage to suit their needs.
+ * Localization updates.
+Plugin now writes default translations to disk, allowing users to modify/add languages.

 ### v1.1.2
  * Fixed minimum table level requirement defaults for the later crossbows.